qiyfoundation/Qiy-Scheme/Functional Specification.md

 ![Track & Trace](./images/example-application--track-and-trace.jpg)

-### 4.11.12 Video Doorbell
+### 4.11.12 Video Doorbell / Electronic Access

-A [Connect Token](#connect-token) in its representation as a QR Code can be used to ring a doorbell and start a video call with the reception or house owner:
+Scanning a QR Code placed next to an entrance may be used to ring a doorbell and start a video call with the reception or house owner or result in the opening of a door when the visitor was invited for a meeting at the premises:

 ![Video Doorbell](./images/example-application--video-doorbell.jpg)